 Europeans now have free Europe-wide roaming, and Americans with T-Mobile Magenta plans or Google-Fi subscriptions also get free international roaming … but everyone else will get absolutely killed with roaming charges, or spend their vacation running around looking for wifi.
 Here are the two ways to stay connected on the cheap:

 Easiest Option: Rent a Pocket Wifi Hot Spot

-Best Deal: The Nice Tourist office (and other tourist offices around France) have just started offering a great new service: a pocket mobile wifi hot spot with unlimited internet that you can rent by the day and connect up to 10 devices.
+The Nice Tourist office (and other tourist offices around France) offer a great new service: a pocket mobile wifi hot spot with unlimited internet that you can rent by the day and connect up to 10 devices.

-You book it on-line in English, pick it up at the nearest tourist office when you arrive, it’s ready to go – just turn it on, and when you are done you pop it in the prepaid envelope and drop it in any French mailbox even at the airport.
+You book it on-line in English then pick it up at the nearest tourist office when you arrive (or have it delivered to your hotel); it’s all set up and ready to go – just turn it on, and when you are done you pop it in the prepaid envelope and drop it in any French mailbox even at the airport.
 That’s it!